 Ocular ultrasonography can be used to visualize anterior and middle orbital lesions.
 Sound waves of 5-15 MHz breech orbital tissues that reflect echogenic energy captured by an oscilloscope.
 A-scan ultrasonography allows for a 1-dimensional description of echoes, while B-scan ultrasonography provides a 2-dimensional image.
 C-scan ultrasonography affords coronal views, and D-scan ultrasonography creates 3-dimensional orbital views.
 With the advent of CT scan, C- and D-scan ultrasonography remains unpopular.
 Doppler ultrasonography may be used to evaluate orbital vasculature and blood flow.

-Contains equivalent of 0.9% NaCl and maintains ocular tonicity.
+Clinical Context: Contains equivalent of 0.9% NaCl and maintains ocular tonicity.
 Acts to stabilize and thicken precorneal tear film and prolongs tear film breakup time, which occurs with dry eye states.

 Patients should be monitored in intervals tailored to the degree of exophthalmos and complications arising from this ocular malady.
 Measurement of exophthalmos, visual and color acuities, pupillary function, extraocular motilities, and visual fields should be obtained.
 In addition, any corneal breakdown should be assessed and remedied.